aropie/max_square/README.md

 For example, for the following matrix:

-1 0 1 0 0
+1 0 1 0 0\
-1 0 1 1 1
+1 0 1 1 1\
-1 1 1 1 1
+1 1 1 1 1\
 1 0 0 1 0

-You can see that the largest square submatrix is of size 2x2, so max_square.py returns the area which is 4.
+You can see that the largest square submatrix is of size 2x2, so `max_square.py` returns the area which is 4.

-`max_square.py` will take its array input from a text file, or+ if an input file is not given, it will take it from stdin.
+`max_square.py` will take its array input from a text file with the flag `-i`, or if an input file is not given, it will take it from stdin.

 **Python 3 is required to run this.**
 ```